bjornharrtell/jsts/README.md

 JSTS Topology Suite
 ===================

-DISCLAIMER: JSTS Topology Suite now has functional ports of relate, buffer, overlay, and union operations (see the [FAQ](https://github.com/bjornharrtell/jsts/wiki/FAQ)) but is not suitable for production as critical bugs remains.

 The JSTS Topology Suite is a JavaScript library of spatial predicates and functions for processing geometry conforming to the Simple Features Specification for SQL published by the Open Geospatial Consortium.
 JSTS Topology Suite is also a JavaScript port of the well